Social Media for CCL Volunteers

 - Interact with your MOCs by leaving positive comments on their posts, encouraging them when they speak up about climate

-- Post your own content and tag your MOCs: photos of chapter activities, relevant LTEs & news articles, etc. Use #GrassrootsClimate
+- Post your own content and tag your MOCs: photos of chapter activities, relevant LTEs and news articles, etc. Use #GrassrootsClimate

 To go deeper into our social media suggestions for lobbying, visit the Social Media for Lobbying page (coming soon).